Kloft-Lab/KP-GPT03-Application/README.md

 # KP-GPT03
-A repo for the elective course student project in summer 2025
+A public repo for the elective course student project in summer 2025